guptag/PellucidApp-Architecture/README.md

 ## Background

+This post explores some of the architectural decisions of our front-end application at Pellucid Analytics.
+You can sneak peek our application [here](http://www.finovate.com/spring14vid/pellucid.html).

 Our front-end is a complex single-page web-application (SPA) supported in all major browsers and also packaged as a native application on the iPad (using Cordova).
 Some of the core requirements of our application include:

 * iPad app must feel and respond like a native app.